Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 # Educations
 - *2024.09 - now*, Renmin University of China, Ph.D. student Renmin University of China, Economics.
-- *2022.09 - 2024.06*, Renmin University of China, M.S.
+- *2022.09 - 2024.06*, Renmin University of China, M.A.
 Renmin University of China, Economics.
 - *2018.09 - 2022.06*, Renmin University of China, B.S.
 Renmin University of China, Economics and Mathematics.